barlog-m/spt-andern/README.md

 Preset made in the game and then exported with [SPT-AKI Profile Editor](https://hub.sp-tarkov.com/files/file/184-spt-aki-profile-editor/)

 You can make your own preset.
 Just be sure that `ammo.json` contain record for weapon caliber.

-Preset must have empty magazine and empty chamber.

 Preset must have one tactical device.